SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 Security aspects for the metadata are discussed in {{privacy}}.
 The principles outlined in {{?RFC8558}}, {{?RFC9049}} and {{?RFC9419}}
 contain security considerations and are referenced in {{metadata-req}}.

+Since the document focuses only on priorities within a flow (not specifying inter-flow priority), the entire requirement spec is not abusable by malicious traffic.

 This document has no other security considerations.